smolcodes/java-blog/src/posts/2022-07-25-creatingareadinglist.md

 I added [footnotes](https://github.com/KittyGiraudel/eleventy-plugin-footnotes) and [table of contents](https://github.com/jdsteinbach/eleventy-plugin-toc).

 With the look and feel, I tried to give every page a more consistent appearance.
+I changed links, made the site overall more purple and slate.
+I also shrunk the font size.
+And most importantly I fixed how code appears in blog posts.
 Hopefully this page feels more unified.

 I made a ton of responsive fixes.
 One that was bothering me was specifically how to blog resized on mobile.
 I don't know why I find breakpoints difficult but hopefully I'll get better at them.